udexon/PhosCloudless/Ownership_Rewards.md

 Phos extension can be used in edit (during edit, not execution) or execution mode.
 Most lightweight debugging extension, added as a source code module.
 Extensible.
 All of Forth properties.

+Conventional debuggers like GDB or similar are limited because facilities to add and compile live code is limited.
+All these can be done with Phos.
+Also GDB + Phos may result in new features?

 separate fee structure from tipping, fee structure is promise, tipping is to deliver promise.

 https://www.reddit.com/r/programming/comments/ew2a7y/lets_destroy_c/